What to do After Getting Rid of Moss

 If you have or had moss in the lawn a dose of ferrous sulphate or MossOff applied by watering can or sprayer after raking will kill any moss left in the lawn.
 It should penetrate deeply into the moss now that you’ve thinned it with your raking.
 This is one of the best ways of reducing moss infestation.
 If you applied ferrous sulphate prior to raking ensure at least 4 weeks between applications if using it twice.
 MossOff can be used without regard to leaving extra time.

-If you’re going to be using iron sulphate or an iron fertiliser AND over seeding then put the seed in at least a couple of days afterwards.
-Other fertilisers can be applied at anytime but preferably done at the time of seeding.
+If you’re going to be using iron sulphate or an iron fertiliser AND over seeding then put the seed in a couple of days afterwards.

 Finally, pray for gentle rain and be prepared to get the sprinkler out if you’re the unlucky sort!